bgiorgi1/Project_2/README.md

 # FUTURE CONSIDERATIONS
- I would like to expand this to be more of a social site, where national park lovers can unite and share wisdom about the parks they've visited as well as their travel plans for the ones coming up!
+ I would like to expand this to be more of a social site, where national park lovers can unite, share wisdom, and leave reviews about the parks they've visited as well as their travel plans for the ones coming up!